SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 ### Bottleneck

-This is the tranisition part of the architure.
-Here the input image is passed to the decoder block, where the image is upsampled and the segmentation map is achieveed.
+This is the transition part of the architure.
+Here the input image is passed to the decoder block, where the image is upsampled and the segmentation map is achieved.

 ### Decoder